 1/4 cup Cilantro leaves, roughly chopped

-If I can, I use leftover roasted chicken.
-Otherwise I roast the chicken breasts.
-This makes the chicken very moist and easily pulled.
-To roast chicken breasts: Place them in a baking dish with a cup of chicken broth and roast them at around 300 degrees for about 25 minuets or till cooked through (165 internal temp), baste a few times.
-Cool a bit then pull into thin strips or shred.
+1. To roast chicken breasts: Place them in a baking dish with a cup of chicken broth and roast them at around 300 degrees for about 25 minutes or till cooked through (165 internal temp), baste a few times.
+Cool a bit then pull into thin strips or shred with a fork.
+Set aside.